AsishMandoi/iitk-coin/README.md

     - `secret key` required to sign the JWT,
     - `maximum cap` for the coins and the variable `minimum events` which is a criteria for users to be eligible for transactions,
     - `expiration time` for authorization tokens
-  - If the `.env` file is not found the defult values of these environment variables will be used throughout the application.
+  - If the `.env` file is not found the default values of these environment variables will be used throughout the application.
   - The admin can update these varibles in the `.env` file.
 The updated values will be overwritten to the default values of the variables defined in the source code.

   *The correct `EMAIL_ID` and `PASSWORD` needs to be set for the otp functionality to work.*
-  *For running this application locally, the user will be prompted to enter them*
+  *For running this application locally, the user will have the option to enter them*

 - ### Cap for Maximum Coins
   Upper limit of the balance any user can hold.
 Currently set to `10001` coins.